 Biking in the winter is something many cyclists struggle with, especially on the cold, rough terrain.
-In the summertime, it seems like everybody in the whole world rides a bike but once the winter comes around, many cyclists get scared off.
+In the summertime, it seems like everybody in the whole world rides a bike.
+Then, once the winter comes around, many cyclists get scared off.

 However, bikers have found better ways to ride on rough terrain and in the colder months of the winter.
-Fat tire biking is one of those rides that will sink into your memory but it’s important to know what you’re in store for when you go out with a fat tire bike.
+Fat tire biking is one of those rides that will sink into your memory.
+It is also important to know what you’re in store for when you go out with a fat tire bike.

 For this article, we’ll go through what fat tire biking exactly is and how it got started.
-Also, we’ll talk about the advantages of fat tire biking over other types of cycling and how going out in the winter can be the best time for you.
+We’ll illustrate advantages of fat tire biking over other types of cycling.
+Also, educate on how going out in the winter can be the best time for you.

 What Is Fat Tire Biking?

-Fat tire biking is, in the most simple terms, a style of cycling that brings together the frame and look of a mountain bike with larger tires.
+Fat tire biking is a style of cycling that brings together the frame and look of a mountain bike, with larger tires.
 These tires usually measure in at around 3.8 inches wide but can get much larger depending on the bike.

 Besides the tires themselves, the frame of fat tire bikes are where they show the most differences.
-For example, fat tire bikes do not have any suspension forks and rely solely on the tires for suspension during your ride.
+For example, fat tire bikes do not have any suspension forks.
+They also rely solely on the tires for suspension during your ride.

-Also, you fill fat tire bikes with a bit less air pressure, which usually makes for a more relaxing and smooth ride.
-These large tires get great traction and some riders say it feels like they’re flying over rough terrain with these bikes.
+Also, you fill fat tire bikes with a bit less air pressure.
+That usually makes for a more relaxing and smooth ride.
+These large tires get great traction and some riders say it feels like they’re flying over rough terrain.

 Whether it is the snow or the mud, fat tire bikes can make for an easy ride without any slips.
-Plus, the larger tires make for better traction so you won’t need to push your bike out of any mud puddles or icy patches during the winter.
+The larger tires make for better traction, too.
+Meaning, you won’t need to push your bike out of any mud puddles or icy patches during the winter.

 History of Fat Tire Biking